Krishnamohan-Yerrabilli/Articles/cl2x4aazs06sgu5nv1o5e5xyz.md

 ### Brief

-Kubernetes architecture has the master node, which is also called as control plane nowadays, which controls the nodes.these nodes are nothing but physical servers or VMs, which are run inside a data center applications are run inside the node, these nodes are previously called minions, In that, we have a lot of components such as type of service, cluster, pod.
+Kubernetes architecture has the master node, which is also called as control plane nowadays, which controls the nodes. these nodes are nothing but physical servers or VMs, which are run inside a data center applications are run inside the node, these nodes are previously called minions, In that, we have a lot of components such as type of service, cluster, pod.